open-data-fabric/open-data-fabric/src/open-data-fabric.md

 1. Drop the `system_time` column
 2. Sort all rows based on the `event_time` column
 3. Convert rows to the canonical string representation
-4. Calculate [SHA-256](https://en.wikipedia.org/wiki/SHA-2) digest of the file
+4. Calculate [SHA3-256](https://en.wikipedia.org/wiki/SHA-3) digest of the file

 > **TODO:** This is a stop-gap implementation.
 Release version of the hashing function should have a streaming nature while also be tolerant of row reordering, as many processing engine are concurrent and don't enforce ordering between outputs of independent calculations.

 #### Metadata Block Hashing

+Metadata structures that are part of the [MetadataBlock](#metadata-chain) are hashed as follows:

+1. Iterate over block fields in depth-first order
+2. Convert fields into their canonical representation
+3. Feed data into [SHA3-256](https://en.wikipedia.org/wiki/SHA-3) digest algorithm.

 > **TODO:** Add details on format-agnostic hashing

 ### Data Ingestion